Naga Mothers' Association

 The Naga Mothers' Association (NMA) is a civil society organisation formed by women in Nagaland.
 The organisation has consistently tried to address problems of conflict, peace building and substance abuse by creating a platform for dialogue that brings together disparate voices.

 Ever since its formation, through the 80s and 90s, NMA have consistently voiced their opinion against fratricidal killings, violence between different Naga outfits such as NSCN (I-M) and NSCN (K), and the Indian security forces.
+The current president of the Naga Mothers' Association is Vilanuo Angela Yhome.

 History

 The Naga Mothers' Association, NMA was established in 1984 in Kohima, against the backdrop of the Ethnic Conflict in Nagaland Conflict, rampant alcoholism, and drug problems.
 For women in Nagaland, the NMA became an umbrella organisation, which brought together the women's wings of different Naga ethnic groups like, the Angamis, the Aos, etc. Neidonuo Angami was one of the founding members of NMA.
 Popularly known as the 'mother of peace', she served as its general secretary from 1984 to 1994.
 Drug addiction was a rampant problem in Nagaland during the 1980s.
 This brought together women from different works of life to fight this menace.
 In the 1990s, the NMA also played a pioneering role in tackling HIV and AIDS.
 "In the beginning, the biggest issue affecting homes was drug addiction," according to Abei-u Meru, a founder and former NMA president.
 "The mothers came together because it was hurting every home.", adds Meru.